 best-non-toxic-natural-makeup-sets-for-kids-prim-and-pure-the-filtery

-This kid-friendly make up is made in the USA, contains no GMOs or parabens, and is cruelty-free.
+This kid-friendly makeup is made in the USA, contains no GMOs or parabens, and is cruelty-free.
 They have a lot of fun gift sets and shimmery colors!

 Urban Kangaroo

 This DIY lip balm-making kit would be a really fun afternoon activity to do with your little ones.
 The natural ingredients are made and sourced ethically in the USA.
+Plus, who doesn’t love a cute tin of lip balm?

 Letting your child play with fake makeup can help with fine motor skills and encourage their imagination and creativity.
 When shopping for pretend (or real!) makeup for kids, look for brands that prioritize transparency and non-toxic materials and ingredients.